-- A. In accordance with Conditions of the Contract and Division 1 Submittal Procedures Section. - B. Manufacturer's drawings and details: Indicate perimeter conditions, relationship to adjoining materials and assemblies, [expansion and control joints,] concrete paver [layout,] [patterns,] [colour arrangement,] installation [and setting] details. - C. Sieve analysis per CSA A23.2A for grading of bedding and joint sand.

-D. Concrete pavers:

-- 1. [Four] representative full-size samples of each paver type, thickness, colour, finish that indicate the range of colour variation and texture expected in the finished installation.
-Colour(s) selected by [Architect] [Engineer] [Landscape Architect] [Owner] from manufacturer's available colours. - 2.
-Accepted samples become the standard of acceptance for the work. - 3.
-Test results from an independent testing laboratory for compliance of concrete pavers with CSA A231.2. - 4.
-Manufacturer's catalog product data, installation instructions, and material safety data sheets for the safe handling of the specified materials and products. - Current certificates from the Interlocking Concrete Pavement Institute Concrete Paver Installer Certification program for job foremen on the project. - 6.
-Provide documentation complying with LEED-NC v4.1 Sustainable Sites (SS) and/or Materials & Resources (MR) Credits as follows:
+- In accordance with Conditions of the Contract and Division 1 Submittal Procedures Section. - B. Manufacturer's drawings and details: Indicate perimeter conditions, relationship to adjoining materials and assemblies, [expansion and control joints,] concrete paver [layout,] [patterns,] [color arrangement,] installation [and setting] details. - C. Sieve analysis per ASTM C136 for grading of bedding and joint sand. - D. Concrete pavers: - 1.
+[Four] representative full-size samples of each paver type, thickness, color, finish that indicate the range of color variation and texture expected in the finished installation.
+Color(s) selected by [Architect] [Engineer] [Landscape Architect] [Owner] from manufacturer's available colors. - 2.
+Accepted samples become the standard of acceptance for the work. - Test results from an independent testing laboratory for compliance of concrete pavers with ASTM C936. - 4.
+Manufacturer's catalog product data, installation instructions, and material safety data sheets for the safe handling of the specified materials and products. - 5.
+Current certificates from the Concrete Masonry and Hardscapes Association Concrete Paver Installer Certification program for job foremen on the project.

-- SS Credit: Heat Island Effect, Nonroof Test results according to ASTM C1549 indicating a a. minimum a three-year aged solar reflectance (SR) value of at least 0.28.
+- Provide documentation complying with LEED-NC v4.1 Sustainable Sites (SS) and/or Materials & Resources (MR) Credits as follows: - a.
+SS Credit: Heat Island Effect, Nonroof Test results according to ASTM C1549 indicating a minimum a three-year aged solar reflectance (SR) value of at least 0.28.
 If three-year aged value information is not available, use materials with a minimum initial SR of at least 0.33 at installation. - b.
-SS Credit: Heat Island Effect, Roof - Test results according to ASTM E1980 indicating a minimum initial solar reflectance index (SRI) according of 82 or and a 3-year aged minimum SRI of 64 for paving units on low-sloped roofs < 2:12 (< 15%).
-For steep-sloped roofs >2:12 (15%) the initial minimum SRI shall be 39 and the 3-year aged minimum SRI shall be 32. - MR Building Product Disclosure and Optimization-Environmental Product Declarations Credit: C. Product-specific Type III EPD internally or externally reviewed. - d.
-MR Building Product Disclosure and Optimization-Sourcing of Raw Materials Credit: Document products extracted, manufactured and purchased within 160 km of the project site; recycled content, i.e., post-consumer recycled content and pre-consumer recycled content based on weight; salvaged, refurbished, or reused materials; and/or whose manufacturers participate in an extended producer responsibility program. - MR Building Product Disclosure and Optimization-Material Ingredients e.
-Credit: Provide documentation for any of the following: material ingredient screening and optimization action plan; health product declaration (HPD); Red List free; Cradle to Cradle Certified v3 product with Material Health category score of Bronze, or a certified Material Health Certificate Bronze level; Material Ingredient Optimization using a manufacturer chemical inventory or HPD: a chemical inventory to at least 0.01% by weight (100 ppm) with at least 95% by weight of product assessed using the GreenScreen Benchmark assessment.
+SS Credit: Heat Island Effect, Roof Test results according to ASTM E1980 indicating a minimum initial solar reflectance index (SRI) according of 82 or and a 3-year aged minimum SRI of 64 for paving units on low-sloped roofs < 2:12 (< 15%).
+For steep-sloped roofs >2:12 (15%) the initial minimum SRI shall be 39 and the 3-year aged minimum SRI shall be 32. - c.
+MR Building Product Disclosure and Optimization-Environmental Product Declarations Credit: Product-specific Type III EPD internally or externally reviewed. - d.
+MR Building Product Disclosure and Optimization-Sourcing of Raw Materials Credit: Document products extracted, manufactured and purchased within 100 miles (160 km) of the project site; recycled content, i.e., post-consumer recycled content and pre-consumer recycled content based on weight; salvaged, refurbished, or reused materials; and/or whose manufacturers participate in an extended producer responsibility program. - e.
+MR Building Product Disclosure and Optimization-Material Ingredients Credit: Provide documentation for any of the following: material ingredient screening and optimization action plan; health product declaration (HPD); Red List free; Cradle-to-Cradle Certified v3 product with Material Health category score of Bronze, or a certified Material Health Certificate Bronze level; Material Ingredient Optimization using a manufacturer chemical inventory or HPD: a chemical inventory to at least 0.01% by weight (100 ppm) with at least 95% by weight of product assessed using the GreenScreen Benchmark assessment.